SIAT-IAT-235/P1-IncidentPage/README.md

    - Focus on defining the meaning of the content without worrying about how it looks.

 **Content Requirements:**
+   - Create a new page for your personal website.
+Titled Project 1, within the page you will add content from the provided dataset.
    - Select **four rows** from the dataset provided to build your page.
    - Your webpage must include the following sections for each incident:
      - **Header:** The title of the AI incident and a short description.